harleo/blink/README.md

 Options:
   -i, --input TEXT        name of the input file (must be text file format;
+                          urls line by line).  [required] -o, --output TEXT       name of the folder to save the screenshots to.
+                          [default: screenshots]
-                          urls line by line).  [required] -ws, --windowsize TEXT  window size of the screenshot.  [default: 1200x600] -to, --timeout INTEGER  webpage request timeout in seconds.  [default: 10] -h, --help              Show this message and exit.
+  -ws, --windowsize TEXT  window size of the screenshot.  [default: 1200x600] -to, --timeout INTEGER  webpage request timeout in seconds.  [default: 10] -h, --help              Show this message and exit.